The Global Neutrino Network (GNN) aims for a closer collaboration and a coherent strategy among the neutrino telescope projects.

 – The KM3NeT Collaboration

-News from the GNN Community can be found in the monthly newsletter "GNN Monthly".
-It is released as an internal document since July 2016 and as a publicly available version since November 2020.
-Click to the teaser top right to read the actual version.
+News and announcements from GNN can found in the “News” link above.
+The GNN Community also authors the monthly newsletter “GNN Monthly”.
+It is released as a publicly available document since November 2020.
+Click the link at the top right teaser for access.